kjosib/sophie/README.md

 A call-by-need strong-inferred-type language named for French mathematician Sophie Germain.

+Sophie is an educational project.
+It's for fun and learning, but might grow into something useful.

-The design goals are:
+The design goals, _in priority order,_ are:

 1. Have Fun!
 2. Keep it simple.
-3. Approachable appearance.
-This is admittedly subjective.
+3. Subjectively readable appearance in my personal opinion.
 4. Be pragmatic.
 Trade cheap computer power for a nicer time.
+5. Call-by-need pure-functional for general computation.
+6. Turtle graphics.
+7. Other nice things to have.
+(See the roadmap.)

+When all is said and done, I'd like Sophie to be a viable alternative for learning (or deepening one's grasp of) comp-sci.
+The call-by-need pure-functional design gives Sophie a very different flavor from your average introductory language, but should produce excellent habits.

 ## What's it look like?

-My aesthetic bends toward those derived from [Algol 60](https://www.theregister.com/2020/05/15/algol_60_at_60/), such as Pascal, C, Perl, Python, and Ruby.
+My aesthetic bends toward the [Algol](https://www.theregister.com/2020/05/15/algol_60_at_60/) clade, such as Pascal, C, Perl, Python, and Ruby.
 Given that most programmers seem to learn Java and Python these days, this should not break too many brains.
-However, Sophie is an expression-oriented call-by-need language, so some things will look a bit more like SQL or Haskell.
+However, Sophie is an expression-oriented call-by-need language, so some things are bound look a bit more like SQL or Haskell.

 Here is a preliminary example:
 ```